-B. Inclusionary Housing Plan.
+- B. Inclusionary Housing Plan.
 As part of the approval of a covered development project, the applicant shall present to the City an inclusionary housing plan that outlines and specifies the covered development's compliance with each of the applicable requirements of this Chapter.
 The plan shall be subject to approval by the City and shall be incorporated into a binding agreement to be called the Affordable Housing Performance Agreement between the applicant and the City as required pursuant to Sec.
 5 of this Chapter.
 Minor modifications to the plan are subject to approval by the City Manager; major modifications are subject to Council approval and will be considered promptly upon petition from the applicant.
-The plan shall specifically contain, at a minimum, the following information regarding the v.
-The approximate location within any multifamily residential structure, or any subdivision of land, vi.
+The plan shall specifically contain, at a minimum, the following information regarding the covered development: - i.
+A general description of the development. - ii.
+The total number of market rate units and affordable units in the development. - iii.
+The number of bedrooms and bathrooms in each affordable unit. - iv.
+The approximate square footage of each affordable unit. - v.
+The approximate location within any multifamily residential structure, or any subdivision of land, of each affordable unit. - vi.
 The pricing for each affordable housing unit [or lot?].
 The pricing of each unit or lot shall be determined at time of approval.
 At time of sale this price may be adjusted if there has been a change in the median income or a change in the formulas used in this ordinance.

 - vii.
 The order of completion of market rate and affordable units. - viii.
-Documentation and plans regarding the exterior appearance, materials and finishes of the development for each of its affordable units unless it is stated that market units and affordable units shall have identical exterior finishes 4
+Documentation and plans regarding the exterior appearance, materials and finishes of the development for each of its affordable units unless it is stated that market units and affordable units shall have identical exterior finishes.4